robrich/kubernetes-hands-on-workshop/A-Docker/02-Hello-Docker/start/README.md

 Step 1: Create the app
 ----------------------

-1. Go to [nodejs.org](https://nodejs.org/en/about) find the sample program.
+1. Go to [nodejs.org](https://nodejs.org/) to find the sample program.

 2. Copy the sample program.